 - Get into the habit of asking yourself if you’re fulfilling your needs—whether you’re in a relationship or not.

-Loneliness, something most of us would like to avoid if we could.
-But, there are times where life truly gives us sour lemons after having a rough experience: breakups.
+Loneliness is something most of us would like to avoid if we could.
+But there are times where life truly gives us sour lemons after having a rough experience: breakups.
 Some breakups are mutual, others might end in disagreement, but one commonality that is likely to occur is loneliness.

-You’ve spend countless hours with this one person for however long and now you may be in a situation where you now have a substantial amount of free time.
+You’ve spend countless hours with this one person for however long and now you may be in a situation where you have a substantial amount of free time.
 So now what?
-What can one do if he or she feels stuck in this situation and is tired of it?
-Here’s a short list of some practical ways to fill this new empty void:
+What can one do if they feel stuck in this situation and they’re tired of it?
+Here’s a short list of some practical ways to deal with feeling empty after breakup:

 - Take a walk and admire the beauty of the day